d-a-t/cs1302-hw06/README.md

    1. Specifically, what reference types can replace `T`?
    1. In order to call this method, we need a reference to an object of a class that implements [`Predicate<T>`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/function/Predicate.html).
       `Predicate<T>` is a functional interface.
-Once you identify the single, abstract method in the API documentation, **write the full method signature in your notes for reference.** Pay careful attention to the return type and the type of the formal parameter.
+Once you identify the single, abstract method in the `Predicate` API documentation, **write the full method signature in your notes for reference.** Pay careful attention to the return type and the type of the formal parameter.